I am beyond happy to share this Ultimate Guide for Things to SEE and DO in Aruba, but first… a little basic island knowledge will go a long way…

 The Fort Zoutman Historical Museum is within walking distance of the Renaissance Aruba Resort and Casino.
 It’s a cute little museum that only costs $5.00 for admission.
 The best part about the museum is the view from the top.

 Every Tuesday from 7:00 pm – 8:30 pm the Bonbini Aruba Festival takes place at Fort Zoutman.
-It is more of a stage show than a “festival“, but it’s a fun way to learn about the history and culture.
+It is more of a stage show than a “festival“, but it’s a perfect way to learn about the history and culture and hear some live music.
 Admission to the festival is $10.00.

 Aloe Factory and Museum

-One thing I learned right away in Aruba is that you can get a sunburn, even if the sun is not out.
+One thing I learned right away in Aruba is that while you are innocently enjoying the blue waters and the white sand beach, you can quickly get sunburned, even if the sun is not out.
 That’s probably why they have so many Aruba Aloe Stores.
-The Aloe Factory and Museum is located on Pitastraat 115, Aruba.
+The Aruba Aloe Factory and Museum is located on Pitastraat 115, Aruba.

 I can honestly say that I LOVE their products!
 (The Nourish Shampoo and Conditioner are my favorite items.)
 I made several purchases for myself, and for souvenirs.
 Since I’m an expert at packing a suitcase, I had plenty of room for my extra purchases.